hrchlhck/url-shortener/README.md

 The following features are planned for future development:
 - [ ] Enable TLS communication (HTTPS).
 - [ ] Support for OTP authentication.
-- [ ] Database support for URL persistence.
+- [x] Database support for URL persistence.
 - [ ] Development of a user-friendly front-end.
-- [ ] Implementation of unit and integration tests.

 ## Contributions
 Contributions are welcome.
 Feel free to open issues or submit pull requests.